eats food, and then writes books

 writes books and eats food

-She is the author of The Directory of Saints (Dutton/Penguin), which appeared in hardback in 1996, then in paperback and was translated into Spanish.
-Her second book, Homegrown Healing: Traditional Home Remedies from Mexico (Putnam/Berkely), was published in 1998.
-It's one of the first modern works preserving this rich oral tradition and was purchased by about a dozen people.
-Spitfire (Thomas & Mercer) 2012, features the first Chicana protagonist in the murder mystery genre.
-It was translated into German.
-She's on the final revision of her fourth book and second novel, 10,000 Souls.
+She is the author of The Directory of Saints (Dutton/Penguin), which appeared in hardback in 1996.
+It was translated into Spanish for the Latin American market.
+Her second book, Homegrown Healing: Traditional Home Remedies from Mexico (Putnam/Berkeley), published in 1998, is one of the first modern works preserving this rich oral tradition.
+It was purchased by a dozen relatives and a few of her friends.
+Her novel, Spitfire (Thomas & Mercer), 2012, is the first mystery novel featuring a Lantinx protagonist.
+The book was translated to German and recorded as an audiobook.
+10,000 Souls is her fourth book and second novel.

 Annette lives in Washington State with her environmental marine biologist partner, Philip, and their sweet, but really, really stupid golden retriever.